-35. The SEA Regulations require that monitoring is undertaken in relation to the significant effects of implementing the Plan in question.
-Table 5 below sets out a number of
+1.35 The SEA Regulations require that monitoring is undertaken in relation to the significant effects of implementing the Plan in question.
+A number of suggested indicators for monitoring the potential significant sustainability effects of implementing the North Somerset Local Plan are set out below.

-Table 5: Proposed SA monitoring framework for the North Somerset Local Plan
+Proposed SA Monitoring Framework for the North Somerset Local Plan